Fruits and Vegetables

 Think color.
 Fruits and vegetables that are colorful, as in red, orange, deep yellow, green, deep blue and purple, qualify for "superfood" status.
 You're guaranteed hefty doses of vitamin C, carotenoids and other health-enhancing phytonutrients like anthocyanins, lycopene and lutein.
 Aim for at least one serving from each "stripe of the rainbow" or color group daily.

-Red: tomatoes, pink grapefruit, red bell peppers, red apples, red pears, strawberries, raspberries, cherries, watermelon, radishes, beets
+Tomatoes, pink grapefruit, red bell peppers, red apples, red pears, strawberries, raspberries, cherries, watermelon, radishes, beets

-Orange/deep yellow: winter squash, carrots, sweet potatoes, sweet corn, cantaloupe, mango, oranges, papaya, apricots, pumpkin, yellow grapefruit, oranges, nectarines, peaches
+Winter squash, carrots, sweet potatoes, sweet corn, cantaloupe, mango, oranges, papaya, apricots, pumpkin, yellow grapefruit, oranges, nectarines, peaches

-Green: broccoli, spinach, kale, collard greens, bok choy, Brussels sprouts, cabbage, kiwi fruit, avocado, bell peppers, peas, green apples, green pears
+Broccoli, spinach, kale, collard greens, bok choy, Brussels sprouts, cabbage, kiwi fruit, avocado, bell peppers, peas, green apples, green pears

-Deep blue/purple: eggplant, blueberries, blackberries, red/purple cabbage, plums, prunes, figs, raisins, dates
+Eggplant, blueberries, blackberries, red/purple cabbage, plums, prunes, figs, raisins, dates

 Step Two: Eat the real thing.